 But, let’s be honest: $3,200 or $267 per month spent on groceries is a pretty small sum even for a one- or two-person household.
 For this reason, the Blue Cash Preferred® Card from American Express is what we prefer of the two supermarket cards.

 A revolving category cash back card is an alternative if you spend pretty evenly across multiple areas.
 Earn 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
 Enjoy new 5% categories every 3 months.
 Unlimited 1% cash back on all other purchases.
 The categories change quarterly on the Chase Freedom®.

 There’s a $1,500 quarterly spending cap on the 5% category.
-The bonus category for January through March 2018 includes Gas Stations & Internet/Cable/Phone Services, but categories change every quarter, and there’s no guarantee these will be a bonus category in the future.
+The bonus category for April through June 2018 includes Grocery Stores (not including Walmart and Target purchases), PayPal and Chase Pay®, but categories change every quarter, and there’s no guarantee these will be a bonus category in the future.

-An unlimited flat-rate cash back card such as the Citi® Double Cash is good to pair with any of the category cards we discuss above.
-The Citi® Double Cash offers unlimited 2% cash back on all purchases with no fee, making this a great card to earn a consistent cash back rate.
-Citi® also does not charge an annual fee for this card.
+An unlimited flat-rate cash back card such as the Citi® Double Cash Card – 18 month BT offer is good to pair with any of the category cards we discuss above.
+The Citi® Double Cash Card – 18 month BT offer offers unlimited 2% cash back on all purchases (Earn 2% cash back on purchases: 1% when you buy plus 1% as you pay), making this a great card to earn a consistent cash back rate.
+There is a $0* annual fee for this card.

 The Alliant Visa® Signature offers 3% cash back on all purchases during your first year as a cardholder.
 After the first year, you will earn 2.5% cash back.
 There is an annual fee for this card, however it is waived the first year.
 A good rewards strategy is partnering a high cash-back rate category card with one of these unlimited cards for non-category spending.